ramensoftware/windows-11-start-menu-styling-guide/Themes/Windows10/README.md

 ## Notes:

 * Please enable all nav buttons on the left in settings.
 If you use fewer, the new sign out menu will be further to the right than intended.
-* For centered start menu, please set the following additional styles:
+* For a centered start menu, please set the following additional styles:
   * Target: `StartDocked.StartSizingFrame` \
     Style: `Margin=-14,24,0,0`
   * Target: `Windows.UI.Xaml.Controls.ContentDialog > Border > Grid > Border` \